stutpip123/antistasi-ifa3/Tools/NavGridPP/Please Read Me.md

 5.  <SCALAR> Size of island dots.
 (Set to 0 to disable) (Default = 1.5)

 Therefore, the default execution would also look like this: `[4,false,false,0.8,1] spawn A3A_fnc_NG_draw_main;`<br/>
-You will need to update these variables if using street artist editor:<br/>
+You will need to update these variables if using the Street Artist Editor:<br/>
 `A3A_NGSA_dotBaseSize = 1.2;`<br/>
 `A3A_NGSA_lineBaseSize = 4;`<br/>